trampgeek/moodle-qtype_coderunner/README.md

 2 and 3), C, Java and Matlab are all supported, but the architecture is sufficiently general to accommodate additional languages with very little extra code.

+This current version, Coderunner V1.0 beta, has been used extensively over one semester at the University of Canterbury, New Zealand.
+The various Python quiz questions have been used with a class of over 400 students who have made many tens of thousands of submissions in quizzes, assignments and in their mid-semester test.
+Matlab questions were used in a similar manner in another course of around 180 students with many thousands of submissions.
+C questions have not yet received much use -- the C course starts in a few weeks -- but there is very little code that hasn't been extensively exercised either by the Python and Matlab tests or by the *ccode* plug-in last year.
+Of the currently built-in question types, only the Java questions have not been heavily exercised: they should be regarded as alpha-level (though again most of the code is common to the other question types).

+Administrator privileges and some Unix skills are needed to install Coderunner.

 ## Installation